Skip to content

 Implementing the Python Glue Code#

-Important Note: Currently, some functionality that will eventually be automated—specifically, the registration of our application and commands in Python, as well as CIF file handling and conversion—requires manual implementation.
+Important Note: Currently, some functionality that will eventually be automatically specificed, including the registration of our application and commands in Python, as well as CIF file handling and conversion—requires manual implementation.
 This step is temporary and is planned to be automated in future updates, following the developer alpha release.
 We're releasing this functionality now to provide a foundation for exploration and development.

 Next, we need to implement the module and function we have referenced in the YAML file.
 To begin, open the configure_cod_check_tutorial.py file.
-Start by importing necessary functions from the Python base libraries as well as two different modules.
+Start by importing necessary functions from the Python base libraries as well as two different modules, by adding the following to the top of the file:

 from pathlib import Path